Fairlay/Bitcoin-Betting/Running-a-Node.md

 ## 1. Check requirements

-You need a server with Ubuntu 20.04 or higher, 16 GB of RAM and at least 2 vCPU cores.
-Furthermore, if you like to connect to your node from the browser, it is required to register a domain and a SSL certificate. if you only have 8 GB, it might also be possible to run the node.
+You need a server with Ubuntu 18.04 or higher, 16 GB of RAM and at least 2 vCPU cores.
+Furthermore, if you like to connect to your node from the browser, it is required to register a domain and a SSL certificate.

+If you only have 8 GB, it might also be possible to run the node.
 In this case check:

 https://www.baeldung.com/linux/increase-swap-space